biocorecrg/ELIXIR_containers_nextflow/README.md

 * Day 1: containers
   * Introduction to containers
     * History of containers
     * What are containers?
-Why use them?
+Why to use them?
-    * Containers vs virtual machines
+    * Containers vs. virtual machines
   * Docker
     * Installation
     * Images and containers